Investigating potential benefits of future sub-L1 missions with STEREO-A: Open Research Section

+\acknowledgments We sincerely thank the reviewers for their valuable input towards refining the structure of the paper and enhancing the clarity of key arguments.
 E.~W., E.~D., and C.~M. are funded by the European Union (ERC, HELIO4CAST, 101042188).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 N.~L. acknowledges support from NASA grants 80NSSC24K1245 and 80NSSC25K7409.
 M.~R. thanks the Austrian Science Fund (FWF) [P 34437].